 Court reporting is not for the faint of heart.
 Why, you ask?
 Court Reporters have a huge responsibility bestowed upon them when they are in a court of law.
 In this important job, you are responsible for recording history.
 As someone relays their account of a particular event, you are tasked with recording and transcribing it into the written word for everyone to examine, read, evaluate, and to assess.
 So, have you got what it takes to accept that kind of responsibility?
 Listed below are a few qualities and skills that each Court Reporter must possess.

 Accuracy is the number one quality needed to be a good Court Reporter.
-Are you detail oriented?
 Court Reporters must pay attention to every detail that comes out of someone’s mouth.
 It must be recorded accurately without mistakes.
-Your mistake could cause someone a lifetime of trouble and heartache if you should accidentally skip a relevant word or phrase.
+Your mistake could cause someone a lifetime of trouble and heartache if you accidentally skip a relevant word or phrase.

-If you are interested in this field, please see our list of the Best Online Schools for Court Reporting.
+If you are interested in this field, please see our list of the Best Online Schools for Court Reporting and facts page!